Can Cats Eat Minnows? Vet Reviewed Health & Safety Guide

 Minnows are popular pets because they’re relatively easy to care for.
 They have very gentle personalities, so they can easily situate any freshwater tank.
 If you have pet fish and a particularly curious cat living in your home, you might be concerned about what happens if your cat ends up eating one of your minnows.

 Well, the answer to minnows being safe for cats to eat isn’t clear-cut.
 It heavily depends on the situation.
-For the most part, eating live or raw minnows can be a health risk for your cat.
+For the most part, minnows are not safe for cats, as eating live or raw minnows can pose a health risk.

 Let’s dive in to see why it may not be a good idea for cats to eat minnows.